 Coming over to the front, it’s the same as the 8T.
 You get an immersive full-screen front with a punch-hole at the top-left corner.
 The bezels are quite thin, and the phone looks really modern, but I wish OnePlus carried forward the curved front from the OnePlus 8.

-At the phone’s right, we have the power button and a textured alert slider to switch sound profiles.
+We have the power button and a textured alert slider to switch sound profiles at the phone’s right.
 The volume rockers are given at the left and are quite tactile.
 The earpiece sits right at the top, while the USB Type-C port, primary speaker, and dual nano-sim tray are given at the bottom.

 At 189 grams and 8.4mm thickness, the OnePlus 9R sits very comfortably in the hands.
 It doesn’t feel heavy even when used single-handedly for extended periods.
 Although, we do have slimmer and lighter phones in the market, like the Vivo X60.